CHRISTCHURCH - NELSON

 I really hope some passengers from overseas don't take the following sign the wrong way!

-EK came in about an hour late from SYD.
+came in about an hour late from SYD

 There was also a flight leaving for Palmerston North and Queenstown around the same time as mine, so the area got pretty crowded pretty quickly!